lanmarc77/esp-audio-book-player/README.md

 # TINAMP: An ESP32 based audio book player build from existing electronics modules
 TINAMP: **T**his **I**s **N**ot **A** **M**usic **P**layer.

-This is a device that is meant to play non-DRM audio books from an SD card and has the following features:
+This is a device that is meant to play non-DRM audio books from SD cards and has the following features:

 - folder based audio book player, one folder contains all files of one audio book
 - multiple audio books supported (currently max.
 9999 on one SD card with presorted index)